News

 The botanists

-We thank the botanists at Australia’s regional, state and national herbaria for their expertise, ensuring TERN’s open data related to flora have been verified and can be trusted by researchers.
+We thank the botanists at Australia’s regional, state and national herbaria for their expertise, ensuring TERN’s open ecosystem data related to flora have been verified and can be trusted by researchers.
 Join our field botanists at one of the first TERN monitoring sites established, as they re-survey the local environment a decade later and remember the legacy of renowned botanist, David Symon.

 When TERN’s standardised ecosystem monitoring method TERN AusPlots Rangelands Survey Protocols Manual was published almost 10 years ago, South Australia’s Brookfield Conservation Park was one of the first places where permanent TERN monitoring plots were established.